 Cow Parsnip is a native erect perennial forb growing from 3 to 8 feet high.
 The stout stem is ridged, hollow and usually fuzzy.
-Identification is by the very broad cluster (up to a foot wide) of very small white 5-parted flowers in fairly flat-topped umbels that are atop a stout stem that can be up to eight feet high with leaves that can be 2 feet wide.
+Identification is by the very broad cluster (up to a foot wide) of very small white 5-parted flowers in fairly flat-topped umbels that are atop the stem; leaves can be 2 feet wide.
 Color ranges from green to reddish green.
 Some say the plant has a foul odor, others classify it as simply pungent.

 Leaves: On the stem the stalk of the leaf enlarges to a clasping sheath, the leaves have soft hairs and are 3-parted with toothed or palmate leaflets, each of which has a short hairy stalk.
 Lower leaves can be up to 2 feet wide and always have palmate leaflets.
 The most upper stem leaves may be simply 3-lobed.

 The inflorescence is a compound umbel, fairly flat-topped, composed on 15 to 30 stalked smaller umbellets.
 At the base of each umbellet are 5 to 10 narrow leafy bracts which do not persist.
 [An umbel has flowers with different stalk length so as to make a flat or domed flower cluster.]

 Flowers: The flowers are 5-parted with the 5 white petals deeply notched so as to appear as 10 petals.
 Petal tips are acute to rounded and the petal margins incurved.
 Several of the petals are larger than the others.
 There are 5 stamens with white filaments and brownish-purple anthers.
 The stamens are placed opposite the petals and are exserted beyond the corolla throat.
 There is a large yellow-green ovary with a divided style.